Moving from the USA

 You’ll be able to choose a home you’ll all be comfortable in, and you’ll enjoy excellent healthcare and public facilities.

 Along with affordable, quality education, your children will be able to get close to nature and enjoy an incredibly diverse range of healthy sport, recreation and adventure activities.

 Nearly 70% of expats say their children are more confident and well-rounded from their time spent living in New Zealand.

 Schooling in New Zealand

 If you’re interested in an education in New Zealand, either for yourself or your family, you can be confident it’s a good choice.

 Compared to 15 year olds in the USA, teenagers in New Zealand actually perform slightly better on maths and science according to an OECD report in 2015.
 Secondary schools usually have plenty of sports and playing fields, often a swimming pool, and provide a safe environment where students stress less and learn more.

 New Zealand is well served at the tertiary level too, with eight universities and 20 institutes of technology providing internationally recognised qualifications.
-All eight New Zealand universities appeared in the top 500 QS World University Rankings 2015/16.
+All eight New Zealand universities appeared in the top 500 (five of them in the top 300) QS World University Rankings 2018.